 Somewhere in Eastern Nigeria, 16th of June, 1968

 I avoided looking at the dead man’s face even as I approached.
 My intention was to quickly search the body for weapons and ammunition.
 I wasn’t particularly picky, even a knife would do at the moment.
 Guilt scratched at the back of my mind, preaching a sentimental sermon about not stealing from the dead.
 Bah.
 All is fair in war.
 Besides, this particular dead was an enemy soldier—the ugly green shade of his uniform was proof enough.
-I did a quick pat-down his legs and came up with a half-empty pack of cigarettes.
+I did a quick pat-down on his legs and came up with a half-empty pack of cigarettes.
 I pocketed it and continued my search.
 A dark splotch at the side of his torso drew my attention.
 It did not look like the wound was what brought him down; the blood loss appeared too minima—

 The dead man jerked.

 I snatched my hands away, staring in shock at a face I recognised.
 Dauda.
 I stumbled a few feet back, fear and disbelief stealing my ability to act sharp.

 As I write this, I shake my head at my profound stupidity.
 Nothing scared Dauda, especially not a five-foot Biafran soldier pointing a gun that trembled like a leaf in the wind.